Considering the Microchip

 Unfortunately, there’s no way to implant a GPS tracking device that keeps you updated on your pet’s whereabouts.
 The purpose of a microchip is simply to identify your pet, keep professionals updated on any medications or health concerns that relate to your pet, and to reunite you with your beloved friend.

 There are GPS tracking devices that attach to your pet’s collar that may be advantageous if you’re worried about your pet wandering off.
 However, a very high number of lost animals are found without their collars, so an ID tag and GPS device are still not nearly as effective as the microchip.
 Some pet parents choose to invest in all three.
-However, the benefits of the microchip are extensive, due to the fact that the technology is designed to last a lifetime, and goes wherever your pet happens to be—even if they loses their collar and leash.
+However, the benefits of the microchip are extensive, due to the fact that the technology is designed to last a lifetime and goes wherever your pet happens to be—even if they lose their collar and leash.

 How Does PetHub Supplement The Microchip?

-, which, like a license tag, can be worn around the collar.
+PetHub is not a resource for having a chip implanted into your pet, but can help you provide supplemental protection if your pet is lost or stolen.
+PetHub offers ID tags, which, like a license tag, can be worn around the collar.
 If found, the PetHub ID tag can help identify an animal that’s been found through the website.
 Each pet’s unique tag number links to a profile page for the pet, which includes a picture and physical description, license ID number, microchip ID number, medical and vaccination records, and other information that will help identify your pet and keep them safe.
 Unlike a traditional ID tag that can hold at max two phone numbers, PetHub ID tags can hold multiple bits of contact info, such as multiple phone numbers and emails.